Emmacharleswilson/Pub-Quiz/README.md

 The navbar features on all pages & is fully responsive and returns the user to the home page when clicked.

 ### *Title*
 All page titles are `H1` elements, they are centred and large in size so there is no ambiguity as to which page the user is on.
+Clicking this will return the user to the Home Page.

 ### *Buttons*
 All of the navigation buttons throughout the site are styled in the same way & they change once the user hovers over them; this continuity was intentional as I want all users to feel comfortable with this website & its features and be able to use it with ease.

 ### Home page
 #### *Animated Gif*
-The animated globe on the home page was added to provide a fun interactive element as soon as users entered the site, as the target audience is children I wanted to create a positive reaction instantaneously so that users would feel encouraged to continue through the site.
+The animated gif was implimented to create a fun and intriuging landing page.

 #### *Animated heading*
-In addition to the globe I chose to animate the heading to continue that feeling of fun, I felt this would entice users over a static heading.
+In addition to the gif I chose to animate the heading to continue that feeling of fun, I felt this would entice users over a static heading.

 #### *To the Quiz button*
 After asking my family to test the quiz it was highlighted to me that having a button to take you straight to the quiz might make it easier for users to navigate and so I added this button.
 It is styled as all of the other buttons are throughout the site.